aspose-cells/Aspose.Cells-Doc-md/turkish/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-8-8-0-release-notes/_index.tr.md

 {{% alert color="primary" %}}

-Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.7.1, Aspose.Cells for .NET v8.7.2, Aspose.Cells for .NET v8.8.0, Aspose.Cells for Java v8 .7.1, Aspose.Cells for Java v8.7.2 ve Aspose.Cells for Java v8.8.0 da Android v8.8.0 için bu Aspose.Cells'e dahildir.
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.7.1, Aspose.Cells for .NET v8.7.2, Aspose.Cells for .NET v8.8.0, Aspose.Cells for Java v8.
+7.1, Aspose.Cells for Java v8.7.2 ve Aspose.Cells for Java v8.8.0 da bu Aspose.Cells for Android v8.8.0'a dahildir.

 {{% /alert %}}